nprapps/tshirt/README.md

 * You are running OSX.
 * You are using Python 2.7.
 (Probably the version that came OSX.)
 * You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.
+* You have NPR's AWS credentials stored as environment variables locally.

 For more details on the technology stack used with the app-template, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).